Islamorada 23rd Annual Island Festival

 April 5 & April 6, 2014

-The work of Ft.
-Myers painter, Nancy Tome, is featured on the commemorative poster for the 23rd Annual Florida Keys Island Fest, presented by the Islamorada Chamber of Commerce.
-The two-day festival, offering live music, gourmet cuisine, vintage cars and plenty of fine art, will take place on Saturday and Sunday, April 5 and 6, 2014 at Founders Park in Islamorada.
+The work of Fort Myers painter Nancy Tome adorns the commemorative poster for the 23rd Annual Florida Keys Island Fest, presented by the Islamorada Chamber of Commerce.
+The two-day festival, offering live music, gourmet cuisine, vintage cars and plenty of fine art, will take place on Saturday and Sunday, April 5 and 6, at Founders Park.

 "It's a great honor," said Tome, who specializes in creating detailed scenes of birds and other animal life with acrylics.
 "I wanted to create a piece that relates to the feel and the mentality of Islamorada."

 The 10th Annual Island Fest Commemorative Poster, which Tome has dubbed "Fishing Buddies," depicts three pelicans perched on a wooden fence beneath a soft blue sky.
 In the background, sawgrass stalks gently blow in the breeze.
 Tome said the pelicans are an allegory for fishermen hamming it up after a day on the water.

 Tome is just one of many virtuosos whose works will be on display at Island Fest.
 The juried Arts & Crafts show will feature between 80 and 100 local and national artists whose creations run the gamut from paintings and sculptures to jewelry and photography.

 For a hint of the surreal, drop by the booth of Virginia-based marine life painter Jen Callahan.
 She adds bright, otherworldly colors to otherwise lifelike depictions of sea life in motion.
 "I'm real interested in movement," Callahan said.
 "And I have always seen things in color.
 I just kind of see it that way."